Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Maneuverability Analysis and Design of the Learning-based Controller with the Matsuoka CPG Network

-where $A_n >0$ is the free-response oscillation amplitude and $\omega_n = \frac{1}{\tau_r K_f} \sqrt{\frac{(\tau_r+\tau_a)b}{\tau_a a}-1}$ is the free-response oscillation frequency \cite{matsuoka2011analysis}.
-The detailed calculation of $A_0$ is provided in Appendix.~\ref{sec:amp}.
-From the above equation, when $c=0$, $A_0(\omega) \equiv 0$, there is no limiting threshold for the control policy to entrain the CPG output with $u^e, u^f$, regardless of the amplitude $A$ of $u^e$ and $u^f$.
-When $c$ is assigned with a positive value, both $A_n$ (determined by $c$ and $u_i^e,u_i^f$) and $\omega_n$ (determined by $K_f$) will make $A_0(\omega)>0$.
-Remember that only when $A>A_0(\omega)$ could the forced tonic inputs $u^e, u^f$ entrain the CPG output $\psi$, the control policy will have to increase the amplitude of $u^e, u^f$ to control the CPG system effectively.
-It is also noted that $A_0(\omega) \rightarrow 0$ as $\omega \rightarrow \omega_n$, therefore there are two ways for the RL agent to realize the entrainment status: one is keeping the oscillation frequency $\omega$ close to the free-response oscillation frequency $\omega_n$, and the other is increasing the value of $A$ to make $A>A_0$.
-The combination of the two directions encourages the forced tonic input $u^e$ and $u^f$ to approach desired oscillating amplitude and frequency.
+In \eqref{eq:a0approx}, if $c=0$, $A_0 \equiv 0$.
+In this case, there is no limiting threshold for the control policy to entrain the CPG output $z$ with $u^e, u^f$.
+When $\omega$ is fixed and $c>0$, then the threshold $A_0 >0$ and $A_0$ increases with $c$.
+Notice that $A_u>A_0$ must be satisfied for the free-response oscillation of the Matsuoka system be attenuated by the system damping.
+This also means the force-response tonic inputs $u^e, u^f$ entrain the CPG output $z$.
+In this scenario, the control policy needs to increase $A_u$ to control the CPG system effectively.
+It is also noted that $A_0 \rightarrow 0$ as $\omega \rightarrow \omega_n$, therefore there are two ways for the RL agent to realize the entrainment status: one is keeping the oscillation frequency $\omega$ close to the free-response oscillation frequency $\omega_n$, and the other is increasing the value of $A_u$ to make $A_u>A_0$.
+Therefore, the combination of the two directions can encourage the intelligent controller to produce force-response tonic inputs that can not only approach desired oscillating amplitude, but also pursue frequency resonance with the original CPG system.
 Based on this special property of the Matsuoka oscillator, we propose a new method -- FOC-PPOC-CPG to enforce better entrainment between RL control signals and the CPG states.